Fluconazole-Vertex, 150 mg capsules 2 pcs

 Overdose

-Symptoms: Nausea, vomiting, diarrhea, in severe cases seizures, hallucinations, paranoid behavior may be noted.
+Symptoms: nausea, vomiting, diarrhea; in severe cases, convulsions, hallucinations, and paranoid behavior may occur.

-Treatment: symptomatic, gastric lavage; since.
-Since fluconazole is excreted by the kidneys, forced diuresis is recommended.
-Hemodialysis for 3 h reduces plasma concentrations by a factor of 2.
+Treatment: symptomatic, gastric lavage; Since fluconazole is excreted by the kidneys, forced diuresis is recommended.
+Hemodialysis within 3 hours reduces plasma concentrations by 2 times.

 ---|---|